H.R. Owen

 H.R.
 Owen is a luxury motor retailer in Britain, and one of the world's largest retailers in Rolls-Royce, Bentley, Ferrari, Aston Martin, Maserati, Lamborghini and Bugatti brands.
 The company is headquartered in London, and operates 18 sales franchises and 17 aftersales franchises.

 H.R.
 Owen runs the busiest Bugatti showroom in the United Kingdom, and the world's oldest Bentley showroom: Jack Barclay also located in Mayfair.
-Expending its London operations it opened the United Kingdom's flagship Ferrari Showroom in Mayfair attracting customers from around the world and displaying a selection of the world's most sought after vehicles.
-In 2021, HR Owen CEO, Ken Choo, announced to the world the £30m project for a groundbreaking expansion to its retailers by opening the UK's most luxurious Bentley, Lamborghini and Maserati retailers at the recently acquired five-acre site in Hatfield.
+Expanding its London operations it opened the United Kingdom's flagship Ferrari Showroom in Mayfair attracting customers from around the world and displaying a selection of the world's most sought after vehicles.
+In 2021 their £30 million plan to expand their Bentley, Lamborghini and Maserati showrooms on a 5 acre site in Hatfield, Hertofrdshire was announced.

 Ferrari named H.R.
-Owen as the best Ferrari retailer in the world in 2014 after the business scored the maximum number of points in all of the judging categories.
-Then, in 2018, H.R.
-Owen's Rolls-Royce Motor Cars London showroom was awarded Global Dealer of the Year by Rolls-Royce.
+Owen as the best Ferrari retailer in the world in 2014 after they had scored the maximum number of points in all of the judging categories.
+In 2018 their Rolls-Royce showroom in London was awarded Global Dealer of the Year by Rolls-Royce.

 Founding

 Harold Rolfe Owen was born in Yorkshire on 6 November 1899, and served in the Royal Flying Corps in World War I. Serving in Northern France in 1917 the 18-year-old Captain Owen was badly injured in a crash, spending a week in a coma.
-It was almost a year before he could walk again, but after the war was over he returned to uniform, joining the Indian Army.
+It was almost a year before he could walk again, but after the war, he returned to uniform, joining the Indian Army.

 Owen subsequently served for some years abroad, principally at Bombay, Karachi and Aden, before returning to Britain and beginning work at the National Benzole Company.
 A keen sportsman, Owen's skill as a polo-player made him welcome at society house parties.
 This gave him many useful sales contacts when he joined Rolls-Royce and Bentley retailer Jack Barclay in 1927, becoming general manager a short while later.

 Harold Owen and Jack Barclay parted company amicably five years later when the former decided to start out on his own in motor retailing – though the two names would be linked once again 68 years later, when the two companies bearing their names were reunited.
 The new H.R.
 Owen Rolls-Royce and Bentley dealership opened in Mayfair's Berkeley Street in February 1932 and continued trading until the outbreak of war, when luxury car retailing came to an enforced halt.

-Harold Owen fully intended to resume the motor retail business post-war, but he fell ill when on tank manoeuvres with his regiment, the 4th Queen's Own Hussars, and died 17 February 1940, following an emergency operation to remove a brain tumour.
+Harold Owen fully intended to resume the motor retail business post-war, but he fell ill when on tank manoeuvres with his regiment, the 4th Queen's Own Hussars, and died on 17 February 1940, following an emergency operation to remove a brain tumour.